A.J. Brown Player Prop Bets for the NFL Playoffs | Tennessee vs. Cincinnati 1/22/2022

 Season Stats

-- This season Brown has 63 catches (105 targets), leading his team with 869 receiving yards (51.1 per game) plus five touchdowns.
+- Brown has been targeted 105 times and has 63 catches, leading the Titans with 869 yards (51.1 ypg) while also scoring five touchdowns this season.

-- Brown has seen the ball thrown his way 11 times in the red zone this season, 13.8% of his team's 80 red zone pass attempts.
+- Brown (11 red zone targets) has been the recipient of 13.8% of his team's 80 red zone pass attempts.

-- The Titans, who rank 14th in the NFL in points scored, have attempted a pass 49.3% of the time while running the ball 50.7% of the time.
+- The Titans have thrown the ball in 49.3% of their plays from scrimmage this year while running the ball 50.7% of the time.
+This offensive attack ranks 14th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Bengals.